A-Julien/MobileApp/README.md

 ### Collections
 * List -> contain all info for a list and a subCollection of todo.
 * Share -> we create 1 element when a user share a list with another user.
 That allow us to make notifications.
-* UserSetting -> Store user settings
+* UserInfo -> Store categories and util information

 ### Security configuration